sonambharti/Design-Patterns-in-Python/prototype/Readme.md

 ```

-# Overview to run the code to design a House type and its prices
+# Overview to run the code to design a program to handle the cloning function of a document...
 ## Output:
 ```
 python3 ./prototype/client.py